glebm/i18n-tasks/README.md

 Where this key is depends on your Google API console:

 * Old console: API Access -> Simple API Access -> Key for server apps.
-* New console: Project -> APIS & AUTH -> Credentials -> Public API access -> Key for server applications.
+* New console: Nav Menu -> APIs & Services -> Credentials -> Create Credentials -> API Keys -> Restrict Key -> Cloud Translation API

 In both cases, you may need to create the key if it doesn't exist.